danwallach/github-classroom-utils/README.md

 your students' repositories are public, when you meant them to be private, you can go back into GitHub Classroom's settings and make sure that *future* cloned repositories will be private, but what about the existing ones?
 This tool will tell GitHub to make private all the matching repositories.
+(I've needed this twice in so many years, so I figure others might need this as well.)

 ### github_graders